Search

 First, your contribution is taken before tax which could reduce the overall tax paid on your salary.
 Secondly, your employer will contribute to your pension.
 They are obliged to pay at least 3% of your salary, whilst you, as a member will have to pay 5% to make a total contribution of 8%.
 Much better than nothing.

-Where workplace pensions are flawed is that once set up, not much thought goes into them.
-Members of the scheme are left to their own devices and important decisions like investment strategy, retirement objectives, risk and contribution levels are rarely reviewed.
-A personal pension on the other hand tends to come with a financial adviser who would help you with those important choices.
+Workplace pensions are flawed because once they are set up, not much thought goes into them.
+Members of the scheme are left to their own devices, and important decisions like investment strategy, retirement objectives, risk, and contribution levels are rarely reviewed.
+A personal pension, on the other hand, tends to come with a financial adviser who would help you with those important choices.

 What is a good amount to pay to your workplace pension?

+One of the first steps is understanding how much money you need to retire and whether you are on track.
 A generous employer contribution could be as much as 20% of your annual salary.
-On average you should expect a contribution of between 7% – 14% from your employer in the private sector.
+On average, you should expect a contribution of between 7% and 14% from your employer in the private sector.
 Your employer isn’t necessarily bad if they pay less than this.

-There may be several compensatory factors such as a good salary, good working conditions or flexible hours, so don’t judge your employer on their contribution levels alone.
+Several compensatory factors, such as a good salary, good working conditions, or flexible hours, may exist, so don’t judge your employer solely on their contribution levels.

 What you contribute personally is up to you and mainly depends on your retirement objectives.
 Your age at the time of joining, other pensions you may have, investment strategy, what you want out of it and attitude to risk are all things to consider.